raydelvecchio/word-cmd-k/README.md

 # [FROM MICROSOFT]: Build Word add-ins using Office Add-ins Development Kit
 Word add-ins are integrations built by third parties into Word by using [Word JavaScript API](https://learn.microsoft.com/en-us/office/dev/add-ins/reference/overview/word-add-ins-reference-overview) and [Office Platform capabilities](https://learn.microsoft.com/en-us/office/dev/add-ins/overview/office-add-ins).

+# TODOs:
+* Figure out how to override the global scope of the project now just the task pane for cmd+k
+    * Perhaps have a `Function Command` button to do this?
+        * Docs on this here: https://learn.microsoft.com/en-us/office/dev/add-ins/design/add-in-commands
+* Allow for other LLM types and models, not just OpenAI and GPT4o
+* Custom system prompt additions
+* Deploy this and make it live (holy shit though fuck microsoft dev environments this was ass to set up)